 We hope you are enjoying the Summer so far despite the less than seasonal weather!
 In July’s blog we are continuing our guide of things to do and places to go, just a short drive away from our parks.

-Described as ‘the best hands on experience in the UK’ and a favourite with Tripadvisor users, York Birds of Prey Centre was voted the top attraction in North Yorkshire two years running.
+Described as ‘the best hands-on experience in the UK’ and a favourite with Tripadvisor users, York Birds of Prey Centre, voted the top attraction in North Yorkshire for two years running.
 The centre is home to owls, falcons and hawks and runs two ‘flying shows’ each day.

 With sites in York and Shildon, visitors can discover 300 years of railway history in the UK’s largest railway museum.
 See iconic locomotives, watch engineering work in progress in the Workshop, browse the object-filled Warehouse, and let the kids let off steam in the outdoor play area.

 Comprising a Cistercian abbey, elegant Georgian water garden and medieval deer park, Fountains Abbey is a lovely day out, so take a picnic!
 One of a kind, this special place is recognized as a World Heritage Site.

 One of the worlds most magnificent cathedrals, York Minster has been described as ‘a masterpiece in stained glass and stone’.
 Visitors can take a historic 2000 year journey through interactive underground chambers hidden beneath the cathedral

 At just 1,049 feet high, Roseberry Topping may not be the biggest hill you’ll ever see, but it will certainly be one of the most distinctive.
 Its shape, caused by the combination of a geological fault and a mining collapse in 1912 has made the hill the most beloved landmark in the Tees Valley area.
 Some say it reminds them of the Matterhorn in Switzerland with its half-cone summit and jagged cliff.